 If I leave mid-semester to study remotely, can I leave my items in my room?

 No, when a student leaves campus they are expected to take all of their belongings with them and complete the move-out process.
-Anything not removed will be shipped to the student at the student’s expense.

 What if students are forced to travel home and finish the semester remotely (domestic or international travel)?

 Allegheny College does not assume the financial responsibility of the costs for a student to come to campus or return home.
 We will, however, assist students to the extent possible with travel plans should we have to close campus unexpectedly.

 If my roommate decides to stay home for the spring semester, will I be given a new roommate?

 Residence Life has worked to honor student requests for roommates as circumstances have changed over the past few weeks.
 If there is a vacancy in your room, there is a chance the space will be needed, so the room should be prepared for a possible roommate.

 How does Parkhurst get information about food plans including dietary needs or requests?
 How does food get delivered to students in isolation/quarantine?

 Students should contact Parkhurst Dining directly for nutrition and diet questions.

 How will bathroom use be scheduled to avoid everyone using the facilities at once?